Jenova-Framework/J.E.N.O.V.A/README.md

 ## 📋 Source Code
 Jenova Source Code is now available on [GitHub](https://github.com/Jenova-Framework/Jenova-Runtime) for everyone under MIT license.
+> Note that this repository is **intended for releases of the proprietary version** and is **licensed differently** from the open-source public access version.
+Do not confuse the two.

+## 👻 Why Called Jenova?
+I've received some amusing comments about the project name, so here's the backstory.
+Although I'm a huge FF7 fan, the name isn’t directly linked to Final Fantasy.
+Jenova is derived from 'Jehovah,' meaning 'New God.'
+I chose this name because Godot translates to 'Small God.'
+Therefore, in this context, Jenova signifies a new god emerging from a small god.
+Additionally, it means 'Well-Born'

+Now, why Jenova and J.E.N.O.V.A?
+The answer is straightforward.
+Name formatting like this was popular in the 2000s, similar to F.E.A.R. or A.K.I.R.A.
+It doesn't reference anything specific.
+However, it's worth noting that Projekt J.E.N.O.V.A refers to the entire toolchain, which includes the Framework, Runtime, Emulator, etc.

 > [!IMPORTANT]
 > Jenova Only Supports Godot 4.2+, Windows 7 to 11 x64, Linux and Mac support are not planned for now.